 Here I am, torchin’ it up, and there’s my bluebird kiln in the background.
 That’s a special kiln for annealing lampworked glass.
 Incidentally, it’s called lampworking because back in yonder days (round about 500BC to roughly 1900AD) torching was done in the flame of an oil lamp, with the maker blowing air into the flame through a pipe.
 That’d be a lot of work in addition to making your design stay in shape!
 I’m happy to use an oxygen concentrator to keep my flame hot.
 Note my super cool purple specs.
 Those filter the yellow flare from the torch so I can see what I’m doing.

-Recently, my husband, a professional boardgame reviewer (Rahdo Runs Through), made a quick video of me working with the torch, which you might enjoy watching:
+About 5 years ago, my husband, a professional boardgame reviewer (Rahdo Runs Through), made a quick video of me working with the torch, which you might enjoy watching:

 We currently live in beautiful sunny Malta, and the views of the Mediterranean Sea from my front window provide me with daily inspiration for my craft.
 We love boardgaming together, and hanging out with our adored beagles, Dobby (quite a good traveller, she’s a Texas beagle who moved with us to England and then to Malta, and who is now 13 years old, and sooooo happy to be back into a hot climate) and Taloula (an English beagle we rehomed 5 years ago via Beagle Welfare, she’s 10 now but still gallumps around like a puppy).
 I also keep chickens (6 Italian hens) and am attempting to grow some veg and flowers in the garden this year.